ncphillips/ndbooks.com/content/event/these-possible-fleurs-at-192-books-1.md

   caption: ''

 ---
 Please join us for a reading and celebration of the latest books by cult writer Fleur Jaeggy.
 Gini Alhadeff and Minna Zallman Proctor, translators of I AM THE BROTHER OF XX and THESE POSSIBLE LIVES respectively, will discuss the books with writer Claudia Steinberg.
 Bubbly to follow.

-"Her hands, like the claws of a crustacean, clutched a little mound of dust." —Fleur Jaeggy, from the story, "The Aseptic Room"
+"Her hands, like the claws of a crustacean, clutched a little mound of dust." —Fleur Jaeggy, from _I Am the Brother of XX_